-Your trial samples will be analysed in the site Hull University Teaching Hospitals NHS Trust laboratories, University of Oxford research laboratories or other specialist laboratories.
+Your trial samples will be analysed in the site University Hospital Southampton laboratories, Oxford University research laboratories or other specialist laboratories.
 Other tests to look at the response of your body to the vaccine or to COVID-19 disease will be done with collaborating laboratories in the UK and in other countries, including North America.
-Any samples or data sent to them would not include information (such as your name) that identifies you.
+Any samples or data sent to them would not include information that identifies you.
+However, your DNA is unique to you so it can never be completely anonymous.
 Will any genetic tests be done?

 We would also ask for your permission to store your DNA for research related to infectious diseases and vaccination; you can still take part in the trial if you did not want us to do this.
-Your DNA is unique to you so it can never be completely anonymous, but again this would not be associated with any personal identifying information.